datenanfragen/letter-generator/README.md

 ## Installation

-You can install this tools via npm:
+You can install this tools via `yarn`:

 ```sh
 yarn add letter-generator